david415/hidden-tahoe-backup/README.md

 #### why Tahoe-LAFS?

+##### verified end to end crypto
-Tahoe Least Authoratative File System is a distributed cryptographic file storage system which offers users very powerful features including verified end to end crypto, data redundancy and a cryptographic capabilities model.
+Tahoe Least Authoratative File System is a distributed cryptographic file storage system which offers users very powerful features for the user.
 Among the many features it is worth mentioning that because of the verified end to end crypto, the security guarantees that Tahoe-LAFS provides are qualitatively different than those of cloud storage providers such as Google Drive, Dropbox and Amazon S3.
 These cloud storage services can do their best to prevent their servers from getting hacked...
 However if an attacker gains access they will have access to the data in plaintext.
 This is in direct contrast to Tahoe-LAFS storage servers which only see ciphertext.

+##### data redundancy & censorship resistance
 Additionally Tahoe-LAFS has flexible RAID-like data redundancy that implies censorship resistance:
 If K out of N storage nodes are needed to reconstruct the data set then ((N - K) + 1) storage nodes would have to be taken out in order to effectively censor content on the onion grid.